 About Cascade Contras Dance Weekend

-Every year we normally host our Cascade Contras Dance Weekend in October, in the Cascade Mountains 25 miles outside of Eugene.
-Cascade Contras is at Skycamp, a modern group camp with a large hall for dancing and meals, cabins for campers, and a beautiful forested setting.
+Every year we normally host our Cascade Contras Dance Weekend in October.
 We always have two nationally recognized contra bands and two callers to provide 14 hours of dancing.
-Gourmet meals are served all weekend.
+Up to 200 hundred dancers from all over the Northwest participate.
 Find out more on our Cascade Contras Dance Weekend page.